1 January

 February 12, 1952

 Michael McDonald is born outside of St. Louis.
-As a solo artist, his hits include "I Keep Forgettin' (Every Time You're Near)" and "Sweet Freedom," but his voice is also heard on songs he records with The Doobie Brothers and Steely Dan, as well as hundreds of other appearances as a backup singer.
+As a solo artist, his hits include "I Keep Forgettin' (Every Time You're Near)" and "Sweet Freedom," but his voice is also heard on songs he records as a member of The Doobie Brothers and a frequent collaborator with Steely Dan, as well as hundreds of other recordings as a backup singer.

 November 18, 1972

 Steely Dan show up on Hot 100 for the first time when their debut single, "Do It Again," enters at #98.
-It will peak at #6 on February 11, 1973.
+It peaks at #6 on February 11, 1973.

 December 2, 1972